ManuInnovations/logger/README.md

 # logger
 This is a script to write console logs to a .log file.

+## to install it npm

+## to use